 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-Deferred inflows of resources are reported in the governmental fund financial statements as unavailable revenue and represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year.
+Deferred inflows of resources are reported in the governmental fund financial statements as unavailable revenue and represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
 Deferred inflows of resources consist of grant receivables not collected within sixty days after year end.

-Deferred inflows of resources in the Statement of Net Position consist of the unamortized portion of the net difference between projected and actual earnings on pension plan investments and OPEB.
+Deferred inflows of resources in the Statement of Net Position consist of the amounts related to the pension and OPEB plans.

-Q. Compensated Absences
+Q. COMPENSATED ABSENCES